 Leadership Vancouver Island

-LVI is a program accredited by Vancouver Island University and guided by local leaders in government, business, and non-profit organizations.
+LVI is a program recognized by Vancouver Island University and guided by local leaders in government, business, and non-profit organizations.
 Over its 10-year history, LVI has evolved to become a unique and effective leadership development experience, and for the past four years, the west coast chapter has tailored a unique approach for west coast communities.
 The CBT coordinates and administers LVI on behalf of the region in order to grow local leaders, provide local educational opportunities, and develop cross-community and cross-cultural connections.
 Upon completion of the program, students are eligible to receive six credits from Vancouver Island University.

 LVI helps the CBT to achieve its vision by growing capacity in local communities, facilitating cross-cultural community building, and supporting and strengthening traditional knowledge.
 The CBT provides administration and coordination support for LVI in fulfilment of its mission; specifically, to provide logistical support for education and local training initiatives, and to help facilitate the exchange of local knowledge.